 Glaucoma is a condition that damages your eye optic nerve, which is the nerve that sends images to your brain.
 And unfortunately the condition only worsens over time.
 It is often linked to a buildup of pressure inside your eye.
 While glaucoma tends to run in families, you usually don’t get it until later in life.

 Brimonidine and Timolol combined created a medication called Combigan.
 This drug is used as a treatment towards high pressure inside the eye due to glaucoma and other various eye diseases.
-But lowering the high pressure within the eye, it will in the long term, prevent blindness.
+But lowering the high pressure within the eye, it will in the long term, prevents blindness.

 Brimonidine functions by allowing better fluid drainage from within the eye, as well as decreasing the amount of fluid that forms within the eye.
 Timolol is also a medication that is known to help decrease the amount of fluid formed in the eye.